hyochan/expo-relay-boilerplate/README.md

 ### useMutation

-You can execute mutation using specified `graphql` template literal.
+You can execute a mutation using specified `graphql` template literals.
 By `isInFlight`, we can know the mutation pending status.

 ```tsx
 // SignIn.tsx